-These are the best ground turkey enchiladas filled with black beans, red enchilada sauce and southwest spices.
+These are the best ground turkey enchiladas filled with black beans, red enchilada sauce, and southwest spices.
 Serve with melted cheese and your favorite toppings for an easy, healthy weeknight dinner!

 Jump to:

-Ground Turkey Enchiladas
+Why We Love These Ground Turkey Enchiladas

-This easy turkey enchiladas recipe features fiber-filled black bean and is bursting with southwest flavor.
-It's one of my favorite recipes for busy weeknight because kids love them and they're healthy.
+- Healthier option with great taste: This easy turkey enchiladas recipe features fiber-filled black bean and is bursting with southwest flavor.

-They're a great way to add lean protein in your diet along with fiber and veggies all in one delicious meal.
-The family loves it and it's great to make in advance.
+- Healthy: They're a great way to add lean protein into your diet along with fiber and veggies all in one delicious meal.

 Ingredient Notes